pycontribs/pyrax/docs/cloud_loadbalancers.md

 	lb = clb.get(82663)

-Once you have a `LoadBalancer` object, you can use its attributes to get information about its status, nodes, virtual ips, algorithm and protocol.
+Once you have a `LoadBalancer` object, you can use its attributes to get information about its status, nodes, virtual ips, algorithm, and protocol.

 	print "Load Balancer:", lb.name
 	print "ID:", lb.id